AayushAdhikari30/Trafficsim/Build_Instructions.md

 # Build Instructions - Traffic Simulator

-Complete compilation guide for Windows using MinGW and Visual Studio.
+Complete compilation guide for Windows using MinGW and Visual Studio In C++.

 ---